by Carolynn J. Scully

 3 John 4 is one of my favorite Scripture verses.
 It says: “I have no greater joy than to hear that my children are walking in the truth.”
 Of course, I’m also thinking about my grandchildren when I read that verse.
 Sharing our faith helps it to grow in us and plants seeds that will grow in our grandchildren.
 Prayer should always be our first step in helping them build trust in God.
 Through prayer we can seek the direction of the Holy Spirit and lead our loved ones closer to the Father by using our aged wisdom from a foundational faith, clothed with a listening ear.

 Being an effective grandparent includes having a vulnerable, honest, and loving heart.
 As faith-builders, we will listen carefully to the hearts of our children and grandchildren, which is crucial to knowing how to respond as we seek to build up, not tear down.
 Also, our ongoing presence in our grandchildren’s lives can help them grow as Jesus grew “in wisdom and stature, and in favor with God and man” (Luke 2:52).
 Our roles can be important puzzle pieces to help complete the picture of a healthy, growing family.

 So, what is our job description?
 We help to fill in the gaps between the generations.
 We provide connections between the future and the past (and our grandchildren do want to be connected).
 We take our roles seriously and work at them the best we can.
 We do have important roles to play!

-Carolynn J. Scully writes poetry, devotions, and other works while caring for her grandman, Lincoln.
+Carolynn J. Scully is an award-winning poet and writes other works while caring for grandchildren, Abigail and Lincoln, after school.
 She has worked in women’s ministries for many years and enjoys speaking to women’s groups.
-She has been married to her husband, Patrick, for 44 years and lives in Forest City, Florida.
-Her book, Something Good Inside of Me: A Children’s Poetry Keepsake Journal, was written for her seven grandchildren and is available at Amazon.com.
+She has been married to her husband, Patrick, for 47 years and lives in Forest City, Florida.
+Her book, Something Good Inside of Me: A Children’s Poetry Keepsake Journal, was written for her seven grandchildren and is available here.